A manifesto

 But you'll be out.
 And your decades of loyalty, your 60-hour weeks, your sacrificed evenings and weekends - none of it will matter.

-The only security that exists is what you own.
+The only security that exists

 Not your job title.
 Not your tenure.
 Not your "essential" role that you convinced yourself can't be automated.